ut-ims-robotics/ros_training/html/_sources/day3/workshop_1.md.txt

 * [`rosdoc_lite` is a ROS wrapper for doxygen](http://wiki.ros.org/rosdoc_lite)

 ## Problem Statement
-We have completed and tested our sonar_driver program from workshop 1 and we need to release the code to the public.
+We have completed and tested our sonar_driver program from previous workshop and we need to release the code to the public.
 Your goal is to make documentation viewable in a browser.
 You may accomplish this by documenting the `sonar_hardware_client_node.cpp` with `doxygen` syntax and generating documentation with `rosdoc_lite`.

 ## Guidance
 ### Annotate the Source Code